History of Mercy Medical Center

 On April 24, 1950, the Timken Foundation of Canton presented the H. H. Timken mansion and its 30.8-acre tract of land at Harrison Avenue and 12th Street N.W. to the Sisters.
 The reconditioned home, which could accommodate 72 patients, was dedicated in 1952.
 In 1956, the hospital received full accreditation by the Joint Commission on Accreditation of Hospitals.

 Groundbreaking for Timken Mercy Hospital began in 1953 and was completed in 1957.
 In 1970, the hospital finished its ten-story tower and, on July 11, 1979, broke ground on a $32,000,000 renovation/expansion project, including a new five-story medical office building, a parking garage and updates to 15 hospital departments and areas.
-Since the early 1980s, Mercy has established eight off-site health centers in Stark, Carroll and Tuscarawas Counties and opened a state-of-the-art intensive care unit in 2009.
+Since the early 1980s, Mercy has established nine off-site health centers in Stark, Carroll and Tuscarawas Counties, and opened a state-of-the-art intensive care unit in 2009 and expanded emergency department in 2014.

 During the 1990s, Mercy emerged as a local and national leader in advanced heart care, achieving an impressive list of "firsts" in heart care, including the world's first angioplasty in an emergency department in 1998 and the nation's first accredited chest pain center in 2003 and first fully functioning cardiac catheterization lab in an emergency department in 2006.
 Mercy has been recognized six times by Truven Health Analytics and twice by U.S. News and World Report as one of the 50 Top Cardiovascular Hospitals in the United States.
 A Mission: Lifeline Heart Attack Receiving Center, the hospital is one of only four Ohio heart centers in 2013 to be awarded the Mission: Lifeline Gold Performance Achievement Award.
 Mercy has received this recognition two years in a row.